cs231n/cs231n.github.io/google_cloud_tutorial.md

 ---
 # Google Cloud Tutorial #

+## BEFORE WE BEGIN ##
+### BIG REMINDER: Make sure you stop your instances! ###
+(We know you won't read until the very bottom once your assignment is running, so we are printing this at the top too since it is ***super important***)

+Don't forget to ***stop your instance*** when you are done (by clicking on the stop button at the top of the page showing your instances), otherwise you will ***run out of credits*** and that will be very sad. :(

+If you follow our instructions below correctly, you should be able to restart your instance and the downloaded software will still be available.

 ## Create and Configure Your Account ##
 For the class project and assignments, we offer an option to use Google Compute Engine for developing and testing your implementations.
 This tutorial lists the necessary steps of working on the assignments using Google Cloud. **We expect this tutorial to take about an hour.
 Don't get intimidated by the steps, we tried to make the tutorial detailed so that you are less likely to get stuck on a particular step.
 Please tag all questions related to Google Cloud with google_cloud on Piazza.**